This is a blog by Keith D. Foote, Writer Researcher for Dataversity. This blog was first published on the DM Radio Dataversity site.

 DataOps teams leverage Application Performance Management (APM) tools to monitor the performance of apps written in specific languages (Java, Python, Ruby, .NET, PHP, node.js).
 As data moves through the application, three key metrics are collected:

-According to Babu, Unravel Provides an AI-powered DataOps/APM solution that is specifically designed for big data systems such as Spark, Kafka, NoSQL, Impala and Hadoop.
+According to Babu, Unravel Provides an AI-powered DataOps/APM solution that is specifically designed for the modern data stack such as Spark, Kafka, NoSQL, Impala and Hadoop.
 A spectrum of industries—such as financial, telecom, healthcare, and technology—use Unravel to optimize their data pipelines.
 It is known for improving the reliability of applications, the productivity of data operations teams, and reducing costs.
 Babu commented that:

 “The modern applications that truly are driving the promise of data, that are delivering or helping a company make sense of the data—they are running on a complex stack, which is critical and crucial to delivering on the promise of data.
 And that means, now you need software.
 You need tooling that can ensure these systems that are part of those applications end up being reliable, that you can troubleshoot them, and ensure their performance can be depended upon.
 You can detect and fix it.
 Ideally, the problem should never happen in the first place.
 They should be avoided, via the Machine learning algorithms.”

 How Unravel AI Automates DataOps

 Data pipelines are the digital reflection of the goals of data teams and business leaders, with each pipeline having unique characteristics and serving different purposes depending on those goals.
 For example, in a marketing-feedback scenario, real-time tools would be more useful than tools designed for moving data to the cloud.
 Pipelines are not mutually exclusive and can be optimized for both the cloud and real-time, or other combinations.
 The follow list describes the most popular kinds of pipelines available: